-African American smokers have higher risk for diabetes
+African American smokers have a higher risk for diabetes

-A large study consisting of over five thousand African Americans found that those African Americans who smoke more than a pack of cigarettes in a day were at increased risk for diabetes.
+A large study consisting of over five thousand African Americans found that those African Americans who smoke more than a pack of cigarettes in a day were at increased diabetes risk.
 This ground-breaking news was published in the Journal of the American Heart Association.

 The study group included current heavy smokers, former smokers, and “never” smokers, all of whom were African Americans, and followed them over the course of several visits.
 At the end of the study, they looked to see who had developed diabetes.
 Both former and non-smokers had similar occurrences . . . which is good news for people who have stopped smoking.

 African Americans who smoked more than a pack a day of cigarettes had a much higher occurrence of developing diabetes (up to 40 percent higher!!).
 The increased smoking was associated with “impaired pancreatic beta cell function.”
 The pancreas is where insulin is made, and proper insulin secretion is how sugars are absorbed into the body.